Come explore Ontario Parks. Encounter Canadian wildlife,

 To the average visitor, though, that doesn’t really matter.
 What matters are the wonderful attractions they offer, especially to those of us who live in cities and need that escape to nature to keep us sane.
 These attractions include: encounters with Canadian wildlife, opportunities to explore hiking trails, a look back in time at Ontario history, and sporting adventures.

 If you were raised in Ontario, you probably feel the same way as I do about Ontario parks.
 They inhabit a special place in your heart.
-If you’re just moved to the province, or or are just visiting (welcome!!), then these parks will soon squirrel their way into your heart as well.
+If you’re just moved to the province, or or are just visiting (welcome!!), then these parks will soon squirrel their way into your heart.

 I spent much of my childhood summers in Ontario parks.
 My family used to go camping in Algonquin Park, picnicking in Balls Falls, and strolling in the manicured landscapes surrounding Niagara Falls.
 Because of our “history” together, I feel that these green oases are a big part of my identity.
 I treasure them, am proud of them, and welcome visitors to share them with me.